brucemack/microlink/docs/asl_supplement.md

 G.711 μ-law payload contains the actual 8-bit μ-law encoded audio samples.
 The size of this payload depends on the packetization interval.
 20ms of audio at 8kHz a sampling rate is 160 bytes.

+### Voice Packet (Mini)

+At least one full voice packet must be sent before a mini packet is allowed.

+A full voice packet is required when 16-bit timestamp of the mini packet wraps around to zero.

 ### AUTHREQ